Madho Singh I: Succession dispute and rise to power (1748-1750)

+Facing continued opposition from Mewar, Ishwari Singh sought additional Maratha support.
+However, Malhar Rao Holkar demanded a hefty sum and territorial concessions in exchange for aiding Madho Singh's claim.
+Unable to bear the pressure and fearing for his safety, Ishwari Singh committed suicide in 1750.
+This paved the way for Madho Singh's ascension to the throne of Jaipur as Maharaja Sawai Madho Singh I.

 Madho Singh I was at Udaipur when his half brother Ishwari Singh committed suicide.
-Following this Madho Singh was crowned as the king of Jaipur state.
+Following this Madho Singh was crowned as the new Kachwaha ruler of Jaipur.

-Madho Singh invited Jayappa Scindia who arrived in due time along with Malharrao Holkar to dinner where the Maratha sardars were served poisoned food which they detected and evaded in time.
-Next day on 10 January 1751, about 5000 Marathas marched through Jaipur and started exploring the city's temples and monuments.
+Madho Singh invited Jayappa Scindia who arrived in due time along with Malhar Rao Holkar to dinner where the Maratha sardars were served poisoned food which they detected and evaded in time.
+Next day on 10 January 1751, about 5,000 Marathas marched through Jaipur and started exploring the city's temples and monuments.
 Marathas seemed to have behaved towards Jaipur like city taken by storms.
-Suddenly the pent-up hatred of the Rajputs burst forth and a riot broke out at noon and citizens attacked unsuspected Marathas.
+Suddenly the pent-up hatred of the Rajput gentry burst forth and a riot broke out at noon and citizens attacked unsuspected Marathas.
 Madho Singh I posted assassins along the escape routes to kill off the Maratha envoys calling for aid.

-He won several important battles against other kings.
-He later reconciled with the Marathas after rewarding Holkar for his help in gaining the Jaipur throne by giving him the parganas of Rampura and Bhanpura in 1753.
-According to Vir Vinod which is 19th-century creation, Madho Singh gave poison to Raja Bakht Singh of Marwar but according to contemporary Persian sources Bakht Singh died due to cholera.
+He won several important battles against other rulers.
+He later reconciled with the Marathas after rewarding Holkar for his help in gaining the Jaipur throne by giving him the parganas of Rampura, Bhanpura and Tonk in 1753.
+According to Vir Vinod which is 19th-century creation, Madho Singh gave poison to Maharaja Bakht Singh of Marwar but according to contemporary Persian sources Bakht Singh died due to cholera in 1752.

+Conflict With Jawahar Singh

+In December 1765, the Sikhs launched expeditions through Saharanpur, Delhi, and Rewari, causing significant destruction.
+During this period, Madho Singh was engaged in a conflict with Jawahar Singh of Bharatpur.
+To strengthen his position, Jawahir Singh hired 25,000 Sikh soldiers.
+After this truce, Jawahir Singh turned his attention to Dholpur, a region controlled by his step-brother Nahar Singh.
+He employed 7,000 Sikh soldiers, while Nahar Singh allied with the Marathas.
+A fierce battle followed on March 13-14, 1766, in which the Sikhs defeated the Marathas.
+Following their defeat, the Marathas withdrew their support, forcing Nahar Singh to seek refuge with Madho Singh in Jaipur.
+To avoid further conflict, Madho Singh bribed the Sikhs, who then left Jawahir Singh and returned to Punjab, concluding the hostilities.